szze/SpecFlowPlus-Resources/SpecFlowPlus-Runner-Command-Line.md

 Executes your tests using the `default.srprofile` file.
 The base folder is set to `C:\MyProjectFolder` while the output folder is set to `C:\MyProjectFolder\output` (the `output` folder is relative to the base folder).
 The generated report is output to `C:\MyProjectFolder\output\MyReport.html`.

 ##buildserverrun
-Use `SpecRun.exe buildserverrun` to execute your tests in build server mode using the following paramters:
+Use `SpecRun.exe buildserverrun` to execute your tests in build server mode using the following parameters:

 |Parameter/option       |Required/optional|Description|
 |-----------------------|-----------------|-----------|